tedhagos/tedhagos.github.com/_posts/2012-12-23-copyright-reprint-info.md

 All articles and writings appearing on this website is copyright &copy; by Ted Hagos.
 All Rights Reserved.

-## Linking

-Link to as many URLs as you want.
+**Linking.** Link away.
 That is most welcome.
-Links are the foundation of the web, so I am all for it.
+Links are the foundation of the web, so I am all for it, knock yourself out.

-## Electronic and Online reproduction

-Copying any article is not allowed.
-If you are interested in reproducing any article, [drop me a note](mailto:ted@thelogbox.com) and I will give you a quote so I can license the article to you.
-If you are interested in referring your readers to one or more of my articles, simply use a hypertext link to the original article on tedhagos.com.
+**Electronic and Online reproduction.** ummm, I'm not entirely sure about this.
+I still have an idealistic view of intellectual properties and copyright.
+I think it's just easier for all of us to just use links &mdash; if you do however, really really need to reproduce anything you find in here, just [drop me note at ted {at} thelogbox {dot} com](mailto:ted@thelogbox.com).
+Let's talk about it